Western North Carolina First-Time & Low-Income Homebuyer Resource Guide

 - City of Asheville – Down Payment Assistance Program – $5000 to $40,000 in the form of a down payment assistance loan.
 As of February 2020, this program is on hold.
 Clients should call the city regarding the DPA at this point: after mortgage approval and upon finding a home.
 We’ll update this page as we learn more.
 In the meantime, the city's webpage has more details.

 - Mountain Housing Opportunities – Down Payment Assistance – $20,000 to $30,000 in the form of a down payment assistance loan.
-Click here for more info.
-(For residents of Buncombe, Henderson, Madison, and Haywood counties.)
+Learn more about Mountain Housing’s program for Buncombe, Henderson, Haywood, and Madison Counties.

 - NC Housing Finance Agency – Down payment assistance loan for up to $8000 or 5% of the primary mortgage amount.
 For more info, go to the NCHFA’s website or find a participating lender and ask them about NCHFA down payment assistance.
 (While you’re at it, ask about the NC Home Advantage Tax Credit!)

 - Federal Home Loan Bank of Atlanta – Affordable Housing Programs – Down payment assistance loans ranging from $5000 for first-time homebuyers to $7500 for first responders, healthcare workers, and veterans.
-Click here for detail or contact one of the following local, participating lenders: BB&T, First Bank, HomeTrust Bank, Self-Help Credit Union.
+Explore more details about the Federal Home Loan Bank Program or contact one of the following local, participating lenders: BB&T, First Bank, HomeTrust Bank, Self-Help Credit Union.

 Several nonprofits in the area provide affordable homes in exchange for “sweat equity,” labor put in by the homebuyer to reduce the cost of the home.